 By Ellen Raineri, PhD

-Ellen Raineri, PhD, is a faculty member at Kaplan University.
+Ellen Raineri is an adjunct faculty member at Kaplan University.
 The views expressed in this article are solely those of the author and do not represent the view of Kaplan University.